Find your lists

 - Make sure your browser's favourites bar is visible:

-- in Chrome: use the 3 dots on the right of the screen.
+- on a desktop: use the 3 dots on the top right of the screen.

 - on an iPad: open Settings, tap Safari, turn on 'Show Favorites Bar'.